đ§Â Email

 đ Google Scholar

 Hi, Iâm Janna!
 I'm a PhD Candidate in Sociology at the University of California â Berkeley.
-I employ qualitative and quantitative methods to examine how market devices, organizational dynamics, and sociotechnical infrastructures converge to structure changes in contemporary political economy.
-By illuminating how the institutional, political, and technical dimensions of knowledge production shape pathways for organizational action, my work contributes to scholarship on economic sociology, organizational change, and the sociology of quantification.
+My research bridges economic sociology, organizational behavior, and science and technology studies.
+I employ qualitative and computational methods to examine how market devices and regulatory institutions interact to produce organizational change.
 My work has been published in Social Forces, Wiley Interdisciplinary Reviews: Climate Change, Research in the Sociology of Organizations, and Technology in Society.

-Broadly, I am particularly interested in unpacking how climate politics necessarily includes the politics of data collection to measure and govern climate.
-I see applications of my research to many facets of climate governance, including climate reporting, emissions markets, carbon offsets, supply chain reporting, and sustainable finance.
+I am particularly interested in unpacking how climate politics necessarily includes the politics of data collection to measure and benchmark climate accountability.
+I see applications of my research to many facets of organizational processes that bridge technology and climate, such as emissions markets, supply chain reporting, sustainable finance, and data center infrastructure.

-Other ongoing projects include investigating the social and environmental impacts of data center infrastructure; the construction of financialized nature indicators (with Viet Phan); hiring for sustainability skills in corporations (with Katherine Baird and Adair Morse); the âplatformizationâ of climate governance; and comparative studies on organizational pathways for sustainability and responsible AI (with Angèle Christin and Sanna Ali).
+Other ongoing projects include investigating the social and environmental impacts of data center infrastructure (with Armando Lara-Millan); the construction of financialized nature indicators (with Viet Phan); hiring for sustainability skills in corporations (with Adair Morse and Katherine Baird); the âplatformizationâ of climate governance; and comparative studies on organizational pathways for sustainability and responsible AI (with Angèle Christin and Sanna Ali).

 My work has been supported by the Berkeley Economy and Society Initiative, the Hewlett Foundation, the American Sociological Association, and the Center for Advanced Internet Studies.
-Prior to graduate school, I earned a B.S. in Computer Science with honors in Science, Technology, and Society, and an M.A. in Sociology from Stanford University.
+I have been recognized with paper awards from the American Sociological Association.
+Prior to graduate school, I earned a B.S. in Computer Science with honors in Science, Technology, and Society, and an M.A. in Sociology from Stanford University, where I was also the winner of the Firestone Medal for Excellence in Undergraduate Research.

 Under Review